 - Poor posture

-A person experiencing a slipped disc can develop a variety of symptoms depending on the location of the problematic disc in the spine.
-For example, a herniated disc in the neck (cervical spine) can impact the ulnar nerve (nerve that runs near the ulna bone, or “funny bone”) and lead to shoulder weakness, while a disc problem in the lower back (lumbar spine) may compress the sciatic nerve and cause significant pain in a leg.
-Other common symptoms of slipped discs include numbness or tingling in the extremities, local pain at the site of compression, loss of reflexes and more.
+A person experiencing a slipped disc can develop a variety of symptoms depending on the location of the disc in the spine.
+For example, a herniated disc in the cervical (upper) spine can lead to shoulder weakness and arm pain, while a disc problem in the lumbar (lower) spine may compress the sciatic nerve and cause significant pain in a leg.
+Other common symptoms of slipped discs include numbness or tingling in the extremities, local pain at the site of compression and mobility problems.

-However, if you are suffering from a slipped disc and conservative treatments haven’t provided you with the relief you desire, contact Laser Spine Institute to learn about our state-of-the art spine procedures.
-One of our minimally invasive outpatient procedures may be just the thing you need to find meaningful relief from neck or back pain, without the invasive nature of traditional spine surgery.
-Call today to speak to one of our Spine Care Consultants for more information.
+However, if you are suffering from a slipped disc and conservative treatments haven’t provided you with the relief you desire, contact Laser Spine Institute to learn about our minimally invasive spine surgery.
+Since 2005 our outpatient procedures have helped more than 75,000 patients dealing with neck or back pain at our state-of-the-art centers across the United States.